ZDON-Official/Processor-Simulator/README.md

 ![picture of the control circuit](Assets/Control.png)

 The control is where all the instuctions are interpreted.
 Our control circuit contains an inner control circuit, which is where all the actual wiring and logic takes place.
+Doing this allowed us to easily overwrite the output values when a syscall instution is sent to the control, since syscall works as "Jalr $k0".

 ![picture of the inner control circuit](Assets/Inner-Control.png)

+The inner contol itself consists of two helper circuits